-Figure 6.3: Decomposition of permanence differences between e-firms and non-e-firms
+Figure 6.3.
+Decomposition of permanence differences between e-firms and non-e-firms

 Notes: E-firms are defined as having the own website or being listed on any app or website having the own website (Definition 1).
-Source: ERF, SED, calculated and presented by the authors.

 For exports and/or imports, the difference between e-firms and non-e-firms is essentially explained by the difference in attributes in Jordan and Morocco.
 E-commerce enables firms to conduct international trade using electronic platforms on Internet, which greatly improves the efficiency of production, inventory, circulation and capital, and brings higher returns to attributes.
 In Egypt, two-thirds of the difference is explained by that in attributes.
 That is, e-firms themselves possess certain attributes that facilitate participation in exports and/or imports, and e-commerce further enhances these advantages.